 The University will maintain the following records in accordance with the UNC System Records Retention Schedule and for no less than seven (7) years:

-- Records of each sexual harassment investigation including any determination regarding responsibility;
+- Records of each Sex Discrimination or Sexual Harassment investigation including any determination regarding responsibility;

 - Any audio or audiovisual recording or transcript from the hearings;